spaced/scala-js-d3/README.md

 # DEPRECATED
-This repository is no longer actively maintained
+This repository is no longer actively maintained.
 Use ScalaJS facade types for D3 version 5 [fdietze/scala-js-d3v4](https://github.com/fdietze/scala-js-d3v4)